Simha-Kalimipalli/Dodgeblock/README.md

 Hello, This is Dodgeblock!

-This is a arcade roam game.
-It is written in python, with the GUI using the pygame library and the randomization using the random library.
-Sound and time used methods pf the pygame library.
+This is an arcade roam game.
+It is written in python, with the GUI using the pygame library and randomization using the random library.
+Sound and time used methods of the pygame library.
 Dodgeblock uses OOP prinicples

 ## Goal